 Religious Education

-We recognise that the personal development of pupils - spiritually, morally, socially and culturally - plays a significant part in their ability to learn, achieve and thrive.
-Religious Education (RE) is an important part of preparing our pupils well for the opportunities, responsibilities and experiences of life in British society.
-RE develops an individual’s knowledge and understanding of the religions and beliefs present in the rich heritage of culture and diversity in the United Kingdom.
+We recognise that pupils’ personal development — spiritually, morally, socially and culturally — plays a vital role in their ability to learn, achieve and thrive.
+Religious Education (RE) is central to preparing our pupils for the opportunities, responsibilities and experiences of life in modern British society.
+It develops their knowledge and understanding of the religions and beliefs that form the rich cultural heritage and diversity of the United Kingdom.
+At our school, RE underpins the teaching of British Values and supports children in understanding democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.

 RE